MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|90 (default).
 Allowed values are from 1 day to 180 days.|Not configured (toggle off - 90-day default)<br>Configured (toggle on) and allowed value 1 to 180 days.|

 > [!NOTE]
-> Available in Defender for Endpoint version 101.04.76 or higher.
+> Available in Defender for Endpoint version `101.04.76` or later.

 #### Maximum number of items in the antivirus scan history